rsalmei/clearly/README.md

       rsalmei/clearly client [clearly_server [clearly_port]]
 ```

-That's it, you're good to go!
+That's it, you're good to go! \o/

+> Note: The above volume is not really necessary, but is very nice to not lose your history inside clearlycli every time you leave it.

+What, you really need to use it inside your own REPL?
 <details>
-<summary>Or get `clearly` the pip way</summary>
+<summary>Really?</summary>

+> Ok, you can use `clearly` the pip way, but this is not recommended anymore.
+The docker way is much more portable, and avoids coupling between your and `clearly` code.
+Also enables me to use internally any python version I see fit, without any compromises :)
+> Well, it currently supports python 3.5+, and there was a version that supported 2.7.
+>
 > ```bash
 > $ pip install clearly
 > ```
 >
-> The `clearly` package contains both the server and the client, so you should install it in both machines.
->
->
 > ### Start the server
 >
 > ```bash
 > $ clearly server <broker_url> [--backend backend_url] [--port 12223]
 > ```
 >
-> Use `clearly server --help` for more details.
->
 > <details>
 > <summary>Just a quickie debug?</summary>
 >
-> > _Clearly Client_ used to not need any server, which was convenient but made you lose all tasks' history once it is closed, and stresses the broker way more, as it must repeat all events to all connected clients.
+> > _Clearly Client_ used to not need any server, which was convenient but had several shortcomings, like losing all history when closed, and receiving every single event from the celery pool for each new client, which stressed the broker way more.
-> But if you'd like to use it quickly like that, be it to just assert something or to trial the framework before committing, you still can!
+> But if you'd like to use it quickly like that, be it to just assert something or to trial `clearly` before committing, you still can!
 Just start the server in-process:
 > >
 > > ```python
 > > from clearly.server import start_server